 The Upgrade Report is submitted to KSDE on the document warehouse.
-One CD is mailed to TEAL.
 Trained program reviewers complete a preliminary review of the Upgrade Report to determine if areas for improvement should be removed based on the documentation submitted in the Upgrade Report.
 If critical deficiencies are not removed, the program loses its approved status.